-The Independent Board Committee, having taken into account, among other things, the advice from TC Capital International Limited, as the Independent Financial Adviser to advise the Independent Board Committee and Independent Shareholders in this regard, the current financial position of the Company and the Group, the current market norm in relation to similar transactions; the costs and benefits of the Continuing Connected Transactions, considers that each of the Continuing Connected Transactions and the transactions contemplated thereunder have been entered into equitably upon arm's length negotiation and on normal commercial terms, are fair and reasonable that are in the interests of the Company and its Shareholders as a whole, and that the Group will remain to operate independently of the controlling shareholders to vote in favour of the ordinary resolution(s) in respect of the Continuing Connected Transactions, the Caps thereunder and the transactions contemplated thereunder at the Meeting.
+The Independent Board Committee, having taken into account, among other things, the advice from TC Capital International Limited, as the Independent Financial Adviser to advise the Independent Board Committee and Independent Shareholders in this regard, the current financial position of the Company and the Group, the current market norm in relation to similar transactions; the costs and benefits of the Continuing Connected Transactions, considers that each of the Continuing Connected Transactions and the transactions contemplated thereunder have been entered into equitably upon arm's length negotiation and on normal commercial terms, are fair and reasonable that are in the interests of the Company and its Shareholders as a whole, and that the Group will remain to operate independently of the controlling shareholder and its close associates.
+Accordingly, the Independent Board Committee recommends the Independent Shareholders to vote in favour of the ordinary resolution(s) in respect of the Continuing Connected Transactions, the Caps thereunder and the transactions contemplated thereunder at the Meeting.